 We’ve all heard the term “a room with a view,” but how about accommodations with a vibrant local aesthetic and a view for your next stay in Phoenix?

-Either way, Greater Phoenix is home to more than 495 hotels and resorts — with even more on the horizon — and the latest surge of grand openings and renovation efforts have ushered in a wave of local art that you won’t be able to resist.
+Either way, Greater Phoenix is home to nearly 500 hotels and resorts — with even more on the horizon — and the latest surge of grand openings and renovation efforts have ushered in a wave of local art that you won’t be able to resist.

 Before you book your next stay in Phoenix, check out these hotels with the best murals.